 If you need to order copies of a death certificate after the time of death has passed, go to the health department in the county where the death occurred, or visit the Alabama Department of Public Health online.
 From the ADPH website, you can download a mail-in order form or find a link to order certificates online.

-The first certified copy of an Alabama death certificate costs $15; additional copies are $6 each.
+The first certified copy of an Alabama death certificate costs $15; additional copies are $6 each when you order them at the same time as the first copy.
 There is an extra fee if you use the online ordering system.
+You must provide identification at the time you make the request.

 Embalming is a process in which blood is drained from the body and replaced with fluids that delay disintegration.
 Though it is still a common procedure, embalming is rarely necessary; refrigeration serves the same purpose.